-- > Act quickly-don't wait for others to validate your decision. - ➢ If possible, lock the door from the inside. - > Use furniture or other available objects to barricade the door(s). - > Turn off the room lights and stay as quiet as possible. - > If multiple people are inside the room, spread out-don't huddle in groups. - If possible, use any available phone to call University Police at 910.630.7577 or dial 9-1 1. - Tell the police as much as you can about the shooter's location and description and keep trying to call if you get a busy signal. - > Help keep others calm and focused on survival.
+- > Act quickly-don't wait for others to validate your decision. - If possible, lock the door from the inside. - Use furniture or other available objects to barricade the door(s). - Turn off the room lights and stay as quiet as possible. - If multiple people are inside the room, spread out-don't huddle in groups. - If possible, contact 9-1-1 immediately. - Tell the dispatch as much as you can about the shooter's location and description and keep trying to call if you get a busy signal. - Help keep others calm and focused on survival.